Runtime configuration

 You can see that we’re expecting to use a my-secret-key file stored somewhere in the classpath.
 In order to materialize the Secret will be as easy as running the --config secret syntax:

-kamel run --config secret:my-sec config-secret-route.groovy
+kamel run --config secret:my-sec config-secret-route.yaml

 As soon as the Integration starts, the Camel K operator will take care to mount a volume with the Secret 's content.